google/xls/xls/contrib/xlscc/README.md

 Variable width integer support is provided by synth_only/xls_int.h

-To see if specific features are supported, check translator_test.cc for unit tests.
+To see if specific features are supported, check translator_logic_test.cc for unit tests.